Understanding the clinical/field pre-placement process

 What can I do to prepare for my placement before I arrive in Canada?

-You should learn as much as you can about the Pre-Placement Process before you arrive and carefully read your program's Clinical/Field Pre-Placement Health Form.
-See your program’s due date in the upper right hand corner of the health form, and the checklist provided on the last page as this will help to keep you on track when you arrive.
+Prior to arriving in Canada, you should review and become familiar about the Pre-Placement Process and carefully read your program's Professional Practice Health Form.
+Knowing your program’s due date (located in the upper right hand corner of your health form) and using the checklist at the back of your health form will help keep you on track to completing the requirements when you arrive.

 What should I do when I arrive at Fanshawe?
-Can I get help with my pre-placement conditions?
+Can I get help with my pre-placement requirements?

-The Fowler Kennedy Clinic is available on campus and can help you meet your immunization requirements.
-The Clinic staff is familiar with your program’s Clinical/Field Pre-Placement Health Form, and is qualified to discuss your personal immunization needs.
+The Fowler Kennedy Clinic is located at the London Campus and can help you meet your medical requirements.
+The Clinic staff are familiar with your program’s Professional Practice Health Form and are qualified to discuss your personal medical needs.

-We want to make sure this process is not a difficult one, and we understand you may have questions along the way.
-To help you out, we've created a step-by-step guide to assist you with the process.
+We want to make sure this process is not a difficult one and we understand you may have questions along the way.
+We have provided you with a step-by-step guide to assist you with the process.
 You may also contact your Pre-Placement Coordinator if you have any questions throughout the process.

-Who pays for the costs associated with the Clinical/Field Pre-Placement Health Form?
+Who pays for the costs associated with the Professional Practice Health Form?

 Students are responsible for all costs related to placement.
-Costs are dependent upon each student's needs.
-Doctor's notes, form completion, blood work reports, x-rays and immunizations may or may not be free of charge.
+The costs associated vary upon each student's needs.
 The College does not have any control over these costs.
-For more information about costs, please click here.
+For more information, please visit our International Students Pre-Placement Costs page.
 The costs are approximate and may change without notice.